KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Experiment

 \subsection{Relevance Task Performance}

-In the relevance task, we randomly split the KuaiSearch-Lite relevance dataset, using 10\% of the samples for testing and the remaining data for training.
-Samples annotated with a relevance score of 3 are treated as positive instances, while all other samples are regarded as negative, thus formulating relevance modeling as a binary classification problem.
-Model performance is evaluated using ROC-AUC and PR-AUC, where ROC-AUC measures overall ranking quality, and PR-AUC more accurately reflects the ability to identify positive instances under class-imbalanced settings.
+In the relevance task, we randomly split the dataset, using 10\% of samples for testing and the rest for training.
+Samples annotated with a relevance score of 3 are treated as positive instances, while all others are regarded as negative, formulating relevance modeling as a binary classification problem.
+Model performance is evaluated via ROC-AUC and PR-AUC: ROC-AUC measures overall ranking quality, and PR-AUC better reflects the ability to identify positive instances under class-imbalanced settings.

-We evaluate three representative relevance modeling approaches: bi-encoder-based methods (BGE \cite{bge}), cross-encoder-based methods (BERT-Chinese, BERT-Multilingual \cite{bert}, and XLM-RoBERTa \cite{xlm}), and LLM-based generative classification methods (Qwen3 \cite{qwen3} and Llama3.2 \cite{llama3}).
-For the LLM-based generative classification approach, each query-item pair is represented as a natural language input along with the task prompt, and the candidate labels (“yes” and “no”) are treated as target tokens for LoRA fine-tuning \cite{lora}.
+We evaluate three representative and widely-used relevance modeling approaches: bi-encoder-based methods (BGE \cite{bge}), cross-encoder-based methods (BERT-Chinese, BERT-Multilingual \cite{bert}, and XLM-RoBERTa \cite{xlm}), and LLM-based generative classification methods (Qwen3 \cite{qwen3} and Llama3.2 \cite{llama3}).
+For the LLM-based generative classification approach, each query-item pair is represented as a natural language input along with the task prompt, and the candidate labels (``yes'' and ``no'') are treated as target tokens for LoRA fine-tuning \cite{lora}.
 During inference, the model performs a single forward pass without autoregressive decoding, and the conditional probability distribution over the candidate label tokens is extracted at the final token position.
-The probabilities corresponding to “yes” and “no” are normalized via a softmax operation, and the probability of “yes” is used as the final relevance score for subsequent ranking and binary classification evaluation.
+The probabilities corresponding to ``yes'' and ``no'' are normalized via a softmax operation, and the probability of ``yes'' is used as the final relevance score for subsequent ranking and binary classification evaluation.
 Further implementation details are provided in Appendix~\ref{app:details}.